p2k3m/InfiniteRails/README.md

 ## Simplified sandbox mode

-The legacy renderer and gameplay stack are still under heavy construction.
-The page now boots into the fully interactive renderer by default, but you can opt into a lightweight **sandbox mode** whenever you need a focused testing space.
+The legacy renderer and gameplay stack are still under heavy construction, so the fully interactive sandbox now boots by default.
+You can still opt into the experimental advanced renderer when you explicitly enable it.
 The sandbox:

 - draws a 64×64 voxel island with soft day/night lighting at 60 FPS, complete with a procedurally curved rail spine,
 - locks the camera to a first-person perspective with mouse look + `WASD` movement and jump physics that adapt to each realm,